j201/blog/posts/evil-js-with-considered-somewhat-useful.md

 ###Block Scope

 One oddity that makes JavaScript different from most C-style languages is the lack of block scope.
 Instead of local variables beings scoped to nearest block they're declared in (delimited by `{` and `}`), like in C or Java, JS variables are scoped to the nearest `function() {...}` in which they are declared.
-This is mostly fine (and in my opinion, not a problem at all if you use functional array iterators), but can be occasionally problematic.
+This is mostly fine (and in my opinion, not a problem at all if you use higher order array iterators), but can be occasionally problematic.

 A common issue in asynchronous JS is using callbacks in a loop: